onflow/ccf/ccf_specs.md

 CCF decoders can handle invalid CCF messages as required by each CCF-based protocol.
 In some cases, it may be more practical for the application to check if the decoded data is acceptable.

 CCF decoders SHOULD allow CBOR limits to be specified and enforced, such as:
-- Max number of array elements
+- Maximum number of array elements
-- Max number of map pairs
+- Maximum number of map pairs
-- Max nested levels
+- Maximum nested levels

-For example, max number of array elements would forbid any single array in a CCF message from exceeding that many elements.
+For example, the maximum number of array elements would forbid any single array in a CCF message from exceeding that many elements.

 The main trade-off for decoder limits:
-- limits set too high can allow memory exhaustion and other attacks to succeed.
+- Limits set too high can allow memory exhaustion and other attacks to succeed.
-- limits set too low creates the possibility of being unable to decode non-malicious messages that exceeds limits.
+- Limits set too low create the possibility of being unable to decode non-malicious messages that exceed limits.

 Encoders usually don't enforce limits because it's simpler and more efficient for applications to enforce limits before providing the data to encoders.